AMMAN, JO

 Organizational models

-Let’s set the scene: It’s mid-July, the sun is blazing, it’s 45 degrees Celsius, and you need to get some groceries.
-You step outside, see the heat haze, walk up to your car while squinting and breathing hot air.
-You open the car door, and a blast of heat hits you in the face.
-Frustrated, you second-guess getting in the car but push through.
-You start the engine, open the windows, crank the AC to max, and start driving.
-After a few minutes, you close the window as usual, but this time, the car remains unbearably hot.
-You’re sweating, but you convince yourself it’s just an especially hot day.
+Let’s set the scene: It’s mid-July, the sun is blazing, 45 degrees Celsius, and you need to get some groceries.
+You step outside, squinting against the heat haze, walk up to your car, and open the door.
+A blast of heat hits you in the face.
+Frustrated, you second-guess getting in but push through.
+You start the engine, crank the AC to max, and drive off.
+After a few minutes, you close the windows as usual, but this time, the car remains unbearably hot.
+You’re sweating, convincing yourself it’s just an especially hot day.
 You drive for 45 minutes, still sweltering.

-In Exhibition A is the usual process when receiving a new project, if you look closely to it, you'll find almost an exact framework in which intuition work.
+In Exhibit B, you can see a similar pattern when receiving a new project.
+If you look closely, you’ll find an almost exact framework in which intuition shapes decisions.

 Exhibit A